The Structural Democratic Reforms Project

 Political Science, Stanford University

-Katie studies public opinion and political behavior, with an emphasis on democratic norms, identity politics, and survey methodology in both the United States and abroad.
-Her dissertation project examines how citizens react to democratic backsliding as it incrementally unfolds in front of them.
-Her research has been published or is forthcoming at the Proceedings of the National Academy of Sciences, Political Science Research and Methods, Research and Politics, Political Behavior, and the Journal of Experimental Political Science, among others, and has received coverage in a variety of major media outlets.
-Her book, Campus Diversity: The Hidden Consensus, was published at Cambridge University Press in 2020.
+My research has been published or is forthcoming at the Proceedings of the National Academy of Sciences, PNAS Nexus, Science, the American Journal of Political Science, and Political Science Research and Methods, among others, and has received coverage in a variety of major media outlets.
+My book, Campus Diversity: The Hidden Consensus, was published at Cambridge University Press in 2020.

 Robb Willer